Hectoliters/BlockatePlus/README.md

-## BlockateTerminal
+# BlockateTerminal
-# Custom terminal for blockate commands.
+## Custom terminal for blockate commands.
+Work in progress, i'll update this ReadMe when its done.